View Vegan Living from Another Angle

-Best yarns for a lightweight and airy texture that drape well (for shawls, thin blankets, berets, finely knit mittens, and socks):
+These are yarns that drape well (for shawls, thin blankets, berets, finely knit mittens, and socks):

-Best yarns for a heavyweight, sturdy texture that hold up well (for thicker sweaters, cozy socks, warm blankets, and everyday mittens and hats):
+These are yarns that hold up well (for thicker sweaters, cozy socks, warm blankets, and everyday mittens and hats):

 - Mixture of cotton with another lighter weight yarn from above